Duration

 Day 5 :

-Trek back to Khumjung Village
+Trek back to Lukla

 After breakfast, trek back to Khumjung.
 Khumjung is the beautiful Sherpa village with Kunde monastery.
 Where tourists could view the scalp of Yeti.
 Keep walking continue till lukla.
 All together it will take 8 hours to lukla.